msamij/Platters-project/README.md

 - A simple javascript project called platters.

-# Run npm install to install dependencies.
+### Run npm install to install dependencies.

+### Then run (npm start) to start the npm script which will bundle our files and start the web pack dev server.

 # FUNCTIONALITIES OF THE APP